District of Columbia

-Jason has substantial experience representing developers, host governments and lenders in project development and finance transactions involving a variety of energy, infrastructure and real estate development projects, both domestically in the United States and the United Kingdom, and internationally.
+Jason has substantial experience representing developers, host governments and lenders in project development, finance and sale and acquisition transactions involving a variety of energy, infrastructure and real estate development projects.
 He has structured, negotiated and documented joint venture, capacity, gas and fuel supply, power purchase, concession, construction, and operation and maintenance transactions on behalf of developers, contractors and host governments worldwide.
 His work also includes regular representation of borrowers and sponsors in various financing transactions, including asset-based and project finance loan facilities.

-Among other notable transactions, Jason acted as lead counsel in the negotiation and structuring of a capacity contract with a nominal value of nearly $300 billion USD, making it one of the single largest commercial contracts in history.
-He is also acting as counsel to a developer for the structuring of financing and construction arrangements for a new build nuclear project in the United Kingdom, and recently acted as lead counsel to the developer of Mexico’s first private geothermal power project.
+Among other notable transactions, Jason acted as lead counsel in the negotiation and structuring of a power purchase agreement with a nominal value of nearly $300 billion USD, making it one of the single largest commercial contracts in history.
+Jason recently acted as counsel to a developer for the structuring of financing and construction arrangements for a new build nuclear project in the United Kingdom.
+He also acted as lead counsel to the developer of Mexico’s first private geothermal power project.

 Jason is one of the only attorneys worldwide that has actually structured project, commercial and financing arrangements for a nuclear new build project in a country new to nuclear energy, and successfully secured debt financing commitments against those project arrangements after full bankability review and due diligence by multiple international lenders, including export credit agencies.
 He is one of exceedingly few lawyers that has first-hand, market-tested data on a spectrum of financing options for new nuclear projects, including limited recourse and structured finance options.